 On the other hand, in a tools approach to instructions on using a photocopier, there would be sections on the copy button, the cancel button, the enlarge/reduce button, the collate/staple button, the paper tray, the copy-size button, and so on.
 If you designed a set of instructions on this plan, you'd write steps for using each button or feature of the photocopier.
 Instructions using this tools approach are hard to make work.
 Sometimes, the name of the button doesn't quite match the task it is associated with; sometimes you have to use more than just the one button to accomplish the task.
 Still, there can be times when the tools/feature approach may be preferable.

 Groupings of tasks.
 Listing tasks may not be all that you need to do.
 There may be so many tasks that you must group them so that readers can find individual ones more easily.
 For example, the following are common task groupings in instructions: unpacking and setup tasks; installing and customizing tasks; basic operating tasks; routine maintenance tasks; troubleshooting tasks; and so on.
-(For the purposes of this technical writing course, you won't need to cover all of these possibilities—but in a real-world set of instructions, you would.)
+(In a technical writing course, you won't need to cover all of these possibilities.)

 Common Sections in Instructions